Telematics Guides | Telematics Explained

 Using GPS trackers or other similar vehicle trackers to connect to an asset, a telematics system collects key information about that asset.

-So, as far as telematics meaning goes, telematics devices take and transmit a direct data feed from the following devices:
+Telematics devices receive and transmit a direct data feed from the following devices:

 1. The Engine Control Unit (ECU) / the Controller Area network (CAN) bus of the vehicle or asset being tracked